Stimulus should be forthcoming and trade uncertainty relieved, even if Congress remains split

 Mr Biden, a former six-term Senator for Delaware and two-term Vice President in the Obama administration, campaigned on heavily re-distributional policies.
 If all his plans were executed, GDP is likely to go up due to larger and better-targeted fiscal stimulus, but the corporate share of GDP is likely to go down.
 For some companies and sectors, at least, the net effect on future returns may be a negative.
 But this is where the Senate race comes in.
 If the Republicans retain control, there is no chance that Biden could get any large increases in corporation tax, or the majority of his re-distributional agenda items (which surveys of institutional investors suggest markets will balk at the most), through Congress.

 On the contrary, we think there’s a strong argument to be made for a Biden presidency with a split Congress being a very market-friendly outcome over the medium term.
 Little changes in terms of the scale of the fiscal or monetary policy support, relative to the status quo, but foreign and trade policy uncertainty will ease significantly.
-The substance of Biden’s trade policy is similar to Trump’s, at least on China, but the style will change, and the maverick, unpredictable approach will likely be replaced with more measured, rules-based tactics that cooperate once again with the international institutions that have presided over decades of strong corporate profitability.
+The substance of Biden’s trade policy is similar to Trump’s, at least on China, but the style will change, and the maverick, unpredictable approach will likely be replaced with more measured, rules-based tactics that cooperate once again with the international institutions that have presided over decades of strong corporate profitability."We think there’s a strong argument to be made for a Biden presidency with a split Congress being a very market-friendly outcome over the medium term."

 This change may benefit non-US equity markets more than US markets.
 We’re global, multi-asset investors and from that perspective this election is about whether global policy uncertainty will continue its dramatic ascent in recent years.
 Huge increases in uncertainty, particularly around what American protectionism/unilateralism means for foreign export-oriented economies, have augmented the outperformance of US versus global equities and the long upward trend in the dollar.
 Uncertainty has become greater outside of the US than within it because the US is a more insular economy, with a lower ratio of trade to GDP.
 In our view, that’s benefited US assets relative to non-US assets because its stock market is less cyclical than many others and less sensitive to the global trade cycle.
 And the dollar has benefited from its safe-haven status.